-Noble gases are characterized as being non-reactive and inert.
-Non-reactivity means that radon does not ordinarily form multi-atom molecules and thus, as a single atom, it remains small and more able to penetrate common materials such plastic sheeting, paints, concrete block, gypsum board and most insulation.
+Noble gases are characterized as being nonreactive and inert.
+Nonreactivity means radon doesn't ordinarily form multi-atom molecules.
+As a single atom, it remains small and more able to penetrate common materials like plastic sheeting, paints, concrete block, gypsum board and most insulation.
 Of the noble gases, radon is the heaviest and it's nine times denser than air.
 That density means radon will accumulate most intensely in the lower levels of a residence, principally in basements and crawl spaces.

 Because it's a gas, radon is readily breathed and, because it's odorless and colorless, the only way to detect its presence is to test for it.
-It's essential to know whether radon is present in your home and in what concentration because radon, especially at high concentrations, is carcinogenic and the second leading cause of lung cancer after smoking.
+Radon, especially at high concentrations, is carcinogenic and the second leading cause of lung cancer after smoking.
 The U.S. Surgeon General's office has estimated that radon exposure results in 21,000 lung cancer deaths per year.
 Radon is especially lethal to smokers, who account for about 85 percent of those 21,000 deaths.

-The product of the radioactive decay of natural uranium in rock, soil, and water, radon has a half-life of 3.8 days.
-As it decays, radon emits alpha radiation—the same radiation emitted by radioactive elements such as plutonium.
-By-products of radon's rapid decay are short-lived and known as radon progeny or radon daughters.
-These radon daughters are also radioactive and, because they are not gases, can attach themselves to dust and other particles that may also be breathed.
-As the decay process continues, the radon daughters release radiation until stable, non-radioactive isotopes of lead result.
+The product of the radioactive decay of natural uranium in rock, soil and water, radon has a half-life of 3.8 days.
+As it decays, radon emits alpha radiation – the same radiation emitted by plutonium.
+Byproducts of radon's rapid decay are short-lived and known as radon progeny or radon daughters.
+These radon daughters are also radioactive and, because they are not gases, can attach themselves to dust and other particles easy to breathe in.
+As the decay process continues, the radon daughters release radiation until stable, nonradioactive isotopes of lead result.